Brymo/bry/src/blogs/Code0.md

 }
 ~~~~

-I'm a bit of a newbie at this so theres probably a better way to do this but hey it works.
+I'm a bit of a newbie at this so there's probably a better way to do this but hey it works.
 Send me an email if you have a better idea :)